hxuaj/my-repo/README.md

 # my-repo
-Some little thoughts I wrote into codes.
+Some thoughts I wrote into codes.